Oregon officials kill bear because it became "habituated" after humans took selfies with it

 It also appeared in several selfies taken by park-goers.
 Once the bear became used to humans, it became difficult for it to relocate, experts said, increasing the likelihood that the bear would have dangerous interactions with humans in the future.

 Washington County Sheriff's Office shared photos of the bear, warning people to stay away from the area while they try to get the cub back into the woods.
-The bear ultimately had to be put down, KOIN reports.
+The bear ultimately had to be put down, KOIN-TV reported.

-In Oregon, it is illegal to scatter food or garbage that could attract "potentially habituated wildlife," according to KOIN.
+In Oregon, it is illegal to scatter food or garbage that could attract "potentially habituated wildlife," according to KOIN-TV.

 Licence said it is unfortunate that the bear was fed in the first place — especially in an area where many families go for recreation and so close to a busy road.